-The first step in troubleshooting Cadillac battery problems is to check the battery voltage on the DIC by pressing the vehicle information button until the Battery Voltage is displayed.
+The first step in troubleshooting Cadillac battery problems is checking the DIC’s battery voltage by pressing the vehicle information button until the Battery Voltage is displayed.

 If the battery voltage is below this range, allow the battery to charge by letting the car idle.
-If your Cadillac battery is old or not holding a charge, you need to replace it.
+If your Cadillac battery is old or uncharged, you need to replace it.

-If the message or battery light continues to stay on, you will need to test the charging system, including the battery and alternator.
+If the message or battery light stays on, you must test the charging system, including the battery and alternator.
 This test can be performed by your Cadillac dealer, auto mechanic, or yourself if you have the right tool.

 - The alternator won’t charge the battery

 - The car keeps dying or won’t start.

 - Cadillac keeps dying after a few minutes.

 - Cadillac stalls or is hard to start.

 The problem can be caused by: